How Doctors Assess Medical Certificate Requests

 Myth 3: “A certificate must include a diagnosis.”
 Many do not, and privacy is a legitimate consideration.

 Myth 4: “Telehealth certificates are automatically invalid.”
-Many workplaces accept genuine telehealth certificates, but authenticity, completeness, and provider credibility matter.
+Many workplaces accept genuine telehealth certificates, but authenticity, completeness and provider credibility matter.
+Employers, schools, universities and other organisations may have their own evidence requirements, so acceptance can vary depending on the organisation and circumstances.

-Most rejections happen due to practical issues, not because the patient was “wrong” to request a certificate.
-Make sure your name is correct, the dates are clear, and you submit the original document (not a cropped screenshot).
+Make sure your name is correct, the dates are clear and you submit the original document, not a cropped screenshot.
 Do not edit a certificate yourself.
 Follow your employer's notice requirements and provide evidence within the timeframe they request.

-If your workplace has strict requirements (for example, specific wording, specific provider types, or specific templates), ask for the policy in advance so you can align documentation to what they accept.
+If your workplace has strict requirements, for example specific wording, specific provider types or specific templates, ask for the policy in advance so you can understand what evidence they accept.

 How Dociva approaches certificates

-Dociva is designed so that medical certificates are issued only where clinically appropriate after a genuine clinical assessment, with clear documentation and privacy-respecting practices.
-If you want launch updates, use pre-launch sign-up.
+Dociva is designed so that medical certificates are issued only where clinically appropriate after review by an Australian-registered medical practitioner, with clear documentation and privacy-respecting practices.

 Frequently Asked Questions (FAQs)

-Yes, if a certificate is not clinically appropriate or not defensible based on assessment, if the requested timeframe is not reasonable, or if the doctor believes you need in-person assessment first for safety.
+Yes.
+A doctor may refuse to issue a medical certificate if it is not clinically appropriate, if the requested timeframe is not reasonable, if the information provided is incomplete or inconsistent, or if the doctor believes in-person assessment is required for safety.

-Because the certificate is based on clinical judgement about capacity and safety, and doctors need enough information to assess severity, risk, and functional impact, especially in telehealth where exams are limited.
+Because the certificate is based on clinical judgement about capacity and safety.
+Doctors need enough information to assess severity, risk and functional impact, especially in telehealth where physical examination is limited.

-It is a certificate indicating you may be able to work with restrictions or modified duties rather than being completely unfit for work, which can support safe recovery and workplace planning.
+It is a certificate indicating you may be able to work with restrictions or modified duties rather than being completely unfit for work, where the doctor considers that clinically appropriate.

-Doctors choose a timeframe based on clinical reasonableness and defensibility, and may prefer shorter initial certificates with review if symptoms persist or worsen.
+Doctors choose a timeframe based on clinical reasonableness and professional judgement.
+They may issue a shorter initial certificate, recommend review if symptoms persist or worsen, or decline the request if the timeframe is not clinically supported.